ipdk-io/networking-recipe/docs/ipdk-tofino.md

 ===============

 # Overview
-This document describes how to build and run IPDK on Tofino.
+This document describes how to build and run IPDK on Tofino HW.
+Similar steps apply when run on Tofino simulation model.
+Please refer to Tofino specific documentation for more details.

 # Requirements
 - Docker (Ubuntu 20.04 base image)